Working papers

 We propose a novel measure of commodity inflation risk premium (cIRP) based on a term structure model of commodity futures.
 The cIRP, capturing forward-looking information in the futures markets, outperforms well-known characteristics in explaining the cross-section of commodity returns.
 The associated cIRP factor has the highest Sharpe ratio among the existing factors, and has substantial new information beyond them.
 Moreover, various aggregations of the individual cIRP predict stock market returns significantly, even after controlling for major economic predictors including the usual inflation measure.
 The link between commodities and the stock market is stronger than previously thought.

-with Delong Li, Lei Lu and Zhen Qi (current Version: June, 2022).
+with Delong Li, Lei Lu and Zhen Qi (current Version: November, 2024).

-with Xiaoxiao Tang and Xiwei Tang (current Version: October, 2023).
+with Xiaoxiao Tang and Xiwei Tang (current Version: November, 2024).

-to be Presented at CICF 2024.
+Presented at CICF 2024.

 Asymmetry in Variance: Does It Matter to Stock Returns?